Execution

 It is an error if the same file is listed several times as a static entry.

 The second case is when a file is both a dep and a target.
 You may have noticed that the definition above does not preclude this case, mostly because a file may start its life as a dep and become a target.
-This is an error unless the file is finally unlinked (or was never created).
+This is an error unless either:

 The third case is when a target was not declared as such.